 OSFED (other specified feeding and eating disorder) is a diagnosis given to people who experience a great deal of distress or difficulties related to eating behaviors, but don’t meet the criteria for any other eating disorders, such as anorexia or bulimia.
-Symptoms of OSFED include physical, psychological, and behavioral symptoms, and treatments typically include therapy, medication, self-coping, and in severe cases, may require hospitalization or in-patient treatment.
+Treatments for OSFED typically include therapy, medication, self-coping, and in severe cases, may require hospitalization or in-patient treatment.

-In OSFED, as with other eating disorders, individuals will likely experience both physical and psychological symptoms, as well as engage in problematic behaviors around food and/or exercising.
-Common negative behaviors might include problematic thoughts and behaviors related to food, hyper aware of eating, and body image issues.
+With OSFED, people will likely experience both physical and psychological eating disorder symptoms, as well as engage in problematic behaviors around food and/or exercising.
+Common negative behaviors might include problematic thoughts and behaviors related to food, hyper awareness of eating and food, and body image issues.
 Symptoms of OSFED can cause distress or impairment across various areas of an individual’s life, including in one’s social life or work environment.

 Physical symptoms of OSFED include: